canalplus/rx-player/doc/api/index.md

 The user may need to call this API in several cases.
-For example, it may be used in case of an error that will not reproduce or inversely when the error is consistent at a certain playback time (e.g. due to a specific chunk).
+For example, it may be used in case of an error that will not reproduce or inversely when the error is consistent at a certain playback time (e.g. due to a specific chunk defect).

 The options argument is an object containing :
 - _startAt_ (``Object | undefined``): same as the loadVideo startAt argument [loadVideo function](#meth-loadVideo).
-If it is not defined, the startAt from the last loaded content will be used.
+Will override the startAt from the last loadVideo options.

-/!\ Calling the dispose API will erase the last content memory, so the reload function will not work after that call.
+If no options are set, the last content attributes will not be overriden.

 #### Example